PLANT SC 7023EX - Biosecurity Plant Pests: Weeds

 Course Code PLANT SC 7023EX Course Biosecurity Plant Pests: Weeds Coordinating Unit School of Agriculture, Food and Wine Term Semester 1 Level Postgraduate Coursework Location/s External Units 3 Contact External Available for Study Abroad and Exchange Y Course Description This course will consider: Weed ecology, and the invasion biology of plant species.
 The biology, ecology of weeds, including "sleeper weeds".
 Weed surveillance strategies.
 Weed identification.
 Weed eradication and containment.
 Successful and unsuccessful weed eradication programs.
 Weed management principles and weed control strategies in relation to eradication and containment of invasive weeds.
 The course will be delivered in external mode.

-Course Coordinator: Dr Christopher Preston
+Course Coordinator: Professor Christopher Preston

 The full timetable of all activities for this course can be accessed from Course Planner.